Buckler’s Forest tree work

-We are undertaking woodland management work at Buckler’s Forest, Crowthorne.
+We have been undertaking woodland management work at Buckler’s Forest, Crowthorne.

 We have thinned trees and created temporary glades (open wooded areas) in some areas in the conifer plantation.
 The map below shows these areas.